 In the city’s recorded history, Lucius Tarquinius Superbus was the final Etruscan king of Rome before it became a republic in 509 B.C..
 He reigned from 535 BC to 509 BC and was considered to have been an arrogant and aloof ruler who was out of touch with the population.
 Historical books commonly refer to him as Tarquin the Proud, a despot and horrific ruler.
 Once he was overthrown, Rome became a republic.
 Under the republic, the city continued to prosper and grow.
 With that growth came expansion, roads, central heating, personal cleanliness, sanitation measures and the Roman calendar.

 As we progress through the history of Rome as a city, we can see that the last western emperor abdicated in 476 and Rome went into a general decline in the fifth century A.D.
 As the power of the Roman empire weakened, so too did the city of Rome.
 However, Christianity had already begun to flourish and emerge from its humble origins.
 Where Christian teaching, baptisms and masses were once celebrated in secret, early religious structures were starting to be put into place in and around the city of Rome.
-Although you can still visit and tour some of the catacombs that harboured the Christians prior to the acceptance of the religion, the building of religious structures cemented Rome as a stronghold of Christianity.
-As the centuries passed, newer and more impressive religious structures were built, many of which are magnificent and will be covered in the Places to See section of my blog.
+Although you can still visit and tour some of the catacombs that harboured the Christians prior to the acceptance of the religion, the building of designated religious structures cemented Rome as a stronghold of Christianity.
+As the centuries passed, newer and more impressive churches were built, many of which are magnificent and will be covered in the Places to See or Churches & Basilicas sections of my Rome as a Port Stop blogs.
 Most of those churches were built on the original churches started in 200 – 300 A. D. Those original churches were often built on top of temples that had been dedicated to the old gods.